This information is for Northern Ireland only, if you live in England, Scotland or Wales please visit GOV.UK

 If you are Self-Employed

-If you a member of your household has symptoms of COVID-19 you must stay at home.
+If you or a member of your household has symptoms of COVID-19 you must stay at home.
 If you’re self-employed and cannot work due to coronavirus (COVID-19), you can make a new claim online for Universal Credit and/or by telephone for New Style Employment & Support Allowance.

 - You should not visit any of our Jobs & Benefits offices